Gunman in Oregon college massacre committed suicide

 By mid-afternoon on Saturday, a GoFundMe site set up by Mintz's cousin to help pay for his treatment and recovery had received more than $660,000 in donations.

-(Additional reporting by Eric M. Johnson and Jane Ross in Roseburg, Alex Dobuzinskis in Los Angeles, Barbara Goldberg and Katie Reilly, Doina Chiacu in Washington, Suzannah Gonzalez in Chicago, Shelby Sebens in Portland; Writing by Steve Gorman and Daniel Wallis; Editing by Bernard Orr and Clarence Fernandez)
+(Additional reporting by Eric M. Johnson and Jane Ross in Roseburg, Alex Dobuzinskis in Los Angeles, Barbara Goldberg and Katie Reilly, Doina Chiacu in Washington, Suzannah Gonzalez in Chicago, Shelby Sebens in Portland; Writing by Steve Gorman and Daniel Wallis; Editing by Bill Trott, Bernard Orr and Alan Crosby)